Canada Research Chairs Program

 CRCP-eligible institutions have online access to their institutional CRC utilization information, which outlines how many chair allocations the institution has, how many chairs are filled and by which Chairholders (including start and end dates, term, agency and tier) and which allocations are available.
 Memorial’s current CRCP utilization, which is posted annually, can be viewed here.

 Canada Research Chair Opportunities

 The recruitment and nomination of all CRC positions must follow the CRCP’s requirements, which are based on the principles of openness, transparency and accountability.
 Memorial’s current, and previous, CRC opportunities can be viewed on its Academic Recruitment website.
 In accordance with the Reallocation, Renewal and Reduction of Canada Research Chairs (CRCs) at Memorial University policy, and Memorial’s Collective Agreement, CRC opportunities are open to all qualified internal and external candidates, advertised broadly and in keeping with Memorial’s 2021 – 2029 Equity Targets.

-A public report on the progress made in meeting Memorial University’s objectives as presented in the institutional Equity, Diversity and Inclusion Action Plan must be posted annually.
-Memorial’s 2022 EDI Progress Report can be viewed online here.
-The 2023 EDI Progress Report, which is due December 2023, will be posted here following its submission to the CRCP.
+A public report on the progress made in meeting Memorial University’s objectives as presented in the 2019 CRCP EDI Action Plan must be posted annually.
+Memorial’s 2023 EDI Progress Report, submitted to CRCP in December 2023, can be viewed here.